 Our MISSION

-Go to a Senegalese community (near Saint Louis) to train caregivers/teachers in trauma-informed care and how to build and maintain a trauma-informed care farm to help run-away talibe children “Learn + Grow + Heal.”
+Partner with leaders and changemakers in Senegal to train and support caregivers/teachers in trauma-informed care and build and maintain a trauma-informed care farm so displaced women and children can “Learn + Grow + Heal.”

 This is our WHY